miklevin/MikeLev.in/_includes/cat_levinux.md

 <ol>
+<li><a href="/blog/get-my-cause-jupyter-ubuntu-jupyter-notebook-on-ubuntu-on-windows/">Get My Cause?
+Jupyter Ubuntu!
+(Jupyter Notebook on Ubuntu on Windows)</a> (Fri Aug 04, 2023)
+<br/>Learn how to install Jupyter Notebook on Ubuntu on Windows with this step-by-step guide.
+Follow along as Mike Lev.in walks you through the process of setting up a server-build script, renaming the drinkme repo, and creating a Jupyter Ubuntu.bat script to install JupyterLab on Ubuntu Linux.</li>
 <li><a href="/blog/mykoz-areal-os-an-independent-nomatic-digital-home/">MyKoz: AReal/OS, An Independent, Nomatic Digital Home</a> (Wed Aug 02, 2023)
 <br/>Discover MyKoz AReal/OS, an independent, nomadic digital home that offers Tow-it-ism, a modern approach to finding value in life by mastering simple, lasting skills.
 With a powerful user experience, the installer script adds a JupyterLab icon and Bash icon, with the War Games 'Would you like to play a game' typing effect.</li>
 <li><a href="/blog/turning-windows-macs-into-legitimate-modern-development-platforms/">Turning Windows & Macs into Legitimate Modern Development Platforms</a> (Sat May 20, 2023)